 Late class additions are responsible for all previous class assignments, readings & quizzes.
 Significant extra time is needed to catch up on past items alongside existing materials.
-No class audits are allowed due to the extensive team exercises.
+No class audits are allowed due to many team-based activities in this class.